cmasfo/cmasfo/README.md

 To enhance productivity, it's important to integrate development environment.

-This also can be used as cmasfo cli application. (cargo install cmasfo-dev)
+This also can be used as cmasfo cli application.

+* cargo install cmasfo-dev
+* cargo cmasfo

 ### cmasfo-ssg